 To be honest, when I first saw ONO, I thought they were improvising everything.
 I didn't think they practiced at all, but having played with them a few times (they started without me on the official debut of my then-new project!), and interviewed them at practice, I have found that P. Michael quietly dictates what needs to be there and what is open-ended.
 There are things that are debatable and things that are not.
-It's a very interesting dynamic, as P. Michael sits (since having had surgery) at a table to either play keys, run samples, or play bass, as if he is in charge of the control room, by a guy who is very soft-spoken and generally quiet.
+It's a very interesting dynamic, as P. Michael sets up to either play keys, run samples, or play bass, as if he is in charge of the control room, by a guy who is very soft-spoken and generally quiet.
 Most shows, he is sitting in a chair watching and not socializing unless provoked.
 It may seem easy for him to be overshadowed, but there is a lot of character in there, I knew it when ONO did a jaw-dropping emotional performance during a David Bowie tribute / exhibit at the MCA, and I knew it when we rode back from Columbus, Ohio, listening to The Supremes and Patty Duke and Dionne Warwick, after I talked ONO into doing their first out of town show since ending their hiatus.
 They did this all for my goofy ass because I was finishing my first real tour on a greyhound, and they knew I would be unhinged!
 P. Michael is like the calm of the tornado.
 Not to be underestimated!

 1. What types of things have you been getting into lately?

 Various types of coffees esp Turkish and using the Cezve to make it